The Night Diary

 The Night Diary is a young adult novel written by American writer Veera Hiranandani and published by Penguin Random House in 2018.
-It is set in 1947, during the months before and after the independence of India and subsequent division with Pakistan, and is written as diary entries from the perspective of Nisha, a girl who has just celebrated her twelfth birthday along with her twin brother, Amil.
+It is set in 1947, during the months before and after the independence of India and subsequent partition, and is written as diary entries from the perspective of Nisha, a girl who has just celebrated her twelfth birthday along with her twin brother, Amil.

-Author

-Veera Hiranandani was raised in a small town in Connecticut.
-Her mother is Jewish-American and her father comes from a Hindu family in India.
-Hiranandani was raised in both cultures.

-She has a Master's of Fine Arts in fiction writing from Sarah Lawrence College and spent six years as a book editor.
-She now teaches creative writing at The Writing Institute at Sarah Lawrence College and lives in New York with her family.
-She is working on her next novel.